spacetelescope/jwst/docs/jwst/resample/arguments.rst

     If `weight_type=ivm` (the default), the scaling value will be determined per-pixel using the inverse of the read noise (VAR_RNOISE) array stored in each input image.
-If the VAR_RNOISE array does not exist, the variance is set to 1 for all pixels (equal weighting).
+If the VAR_RNOISE array does not exist, the weight is set to 1 for all pixels (equal weighting).
     If `weight_type=exptime`, the scaling value will be set equal to the measurement time (TMEASURE) found in the image header if available;
     if unavailable, the scaling will be set equal to the exposure time (EFFEXPTM).